jvialu03/Vialu_J_SVGMarket/README.md

 This is a basic HTML/ CSS/ JavaScript build.
 Clone this to the location of your choice

 ### Prerequisites
-Git, Adobe, and a text editor
+Git and a text editor

 ### Authors
 Jairus Vialu